ThejeswiniV/helloworld-gke/README.md

 *REGION* is the location for the repository, such as us-west1.

 Step:5
-Once you create the cluster, deploy your container in "Workloads"
+Once you create the cluster, Replace $Location and $projectID in "development.yaml" file.
+Now deploy your container in "Workloads"
  1. Navigate to "workloads"
  2. Click "Deploy"
  3. Specify container to "Existing container image"